Mounting Brutal tiles into your standard drop ceiling grid is easier than any acoustic ceiling tile.

 HOW CAN I ORGANIZE MY BRUTAL CEILING TILE INSTALLATION?

 Our selection allows for a myriad of installation pattern designs, so placing the correct tile in the correct location and correct orientation can be challenging.
+Click here for many of the options.
 We recommend making a simple sketch of a grouping that repeats throughout the layout.
 A simple layout using one tile design with the tiles facing the same direction is the easiest.
 If the installation involves half of the tiles facing up, and the other half facing down, consider installing all of the tiles facing down first, leaving every other square empty, and then add the ones facing up.
 If the installation involves half of the tiles facing up, and the other half facing down, and the order is broken up in the case of SoBe into satin finish concave (C) and satin finish convex (V) groups, set one group aside and fully install the other, leaving every other square empty.
 Then, install the other group.
 This will reduce confusion for the installer.
 The same goes for combining similar designs, such as Bilbao and Brasilia or Europa and Globen.
 It helps to always start in a corner.
 Once again, a helper is advantageous.

 CAN I GLUE-UP BRUTAL CEILING TILES?